Hurricane Dorian: What will make it turn north?

-ORLANDO, Fla.- - Hurricane Dorian continues to move, but is expected to make a turn to the north near Grand Bahama Island.
+ORLANDO, Fla. - Hurricane Dorian continues to move toward Florida, but the Category 5 storm is expected to make a turn to the north near Grand Bahama Island.

 Most computer forecasts have Dorian making a sharp turn north after a slowdown over Grand Bahama island.
 Will it do that?